fennerm/flashfocus/README.md

 ## Quickstart

-#### Compton setup
+#### Picom setup

-The following must be present in your compton config file:
+The following must be present in your picom config file:

 ```
 detect-client-opacity = true;